Technorati’s new photo message

 “Tip: Please favor us with a photo that doesn’t depict your very special but also very private parts.
 We have to hunt down and quarantine those, and that’s bad for everyone.”

 I guess they’re having problems with nasty people posting nasty pics of themselves, or else they wouldn’t have gone to the trouble of warning users.
 That’s pretty sad — to know there are people out there with absolutely no sense of decency and self-control.
 Zooomr had a huge problem with this last year, in Mark II.
 You could browse its full photo stream — all public photos posted by users, as they posted them, and I did that a lot to discover great photographs.
-While I found plenty of great photographs that I faved, I also found plenty of pornographic images, and the overwhelming majority of those were from men — filthy bastards with nothing better to do than to post naked photos of themselves and their private parts to the disgust of everyone.
+While I found plenty of great photographs that I faved, I also found plenty of pornographic images.

 At any rate, that stuff was pretty nasty, and I spent plenty of time emailing Kris and Tom with specific links, and they would dutifully either make those photos private or remove them altogether.
 Flickr has the same problem, and that’s why they’re rating accounts as Safe, Moderate or Unsafe, which I think is a better approach than Zooomr’s — Kris and Tom are still stuck doing manual removals, even though they promised they’d introduce a feature to allow users to flag questionable photos.